 Definitely not.
 It is not possible to force someone under Hypnosis to do something that goes against its will or moral principles.

 There is no danger either in receiving a hypnotic suggestion to do something incorrect after the Hypnosis session, unless of course the suggestion happens to be acceptable by the person.

 How Does Hypnosis Work?

-Under hypnosis, the unconscious is in contact with the conscious mind so we can suggest your unconscious mind what you want to change and it has tendency to accept it.
+Under hypnosis, the unconscious is in contact with the conscious mind so we can suggest changes and it has tendency to accept them.